TrampolineRTOS/trampoline/README.md

 ## Useful links

-* [ARM development tools](https://launchpad.net/gcc-arm-embedded) compiled for various plateforms.
+* [ARM development tools](https://launchpad.net/gcc-arm-embedded) compiled for various platforms.

 The OSEK-VDX portal is down since at least june because the working group has been disbanded in favor of AUTOSAR.
 Here are copies of a part of the documents that were available for download: